-Used for many thousands of years as construction material, wood or lumber is still a mainstay of many housings, commercial, and structural construction.
+Used for many thousands of years as construction material, lumber is still a mainstay of many housings, commercial, and structural construction.

 Until relatively recently, specific sizes of wood were cut straight from the lumber and customized to the project at hand.

 However, the creation of dimensional lumber changed all that, making the construction process far faster and more efficient.